 Here is your assignment, should you decide to accept it (you ARE reading this, so I assume that you really want to play along – cue the Mission Impossible music!):

-3) Put it in your own blog post, in a comment to this post, or in a Facebook post.
-Please leave a link in a comment to this post so readers can find your resolutions/goals/plans.
+2) Tell us about it in your own blog post, in a comment to this post, or in a Facebook Status post.
+Please leave a link in a comment to this post.

 The URL for this post is: